How Long Does Sextortion Last?

 Here's why:

-1. If you've never met the scammer in the same physical room together, chances are you're dealing with an overseas criminal.
-While you are free to report your case to the police, they won't be able to do anything because you don't even know who it is that is committing the crime.

-At bare minimum, reporting your sextortion case to the police is a good idea if you want to prove to your workplace that you are taking things serious in case you are exposed at work.
+At bare minimum, reporting your case to the police is a good idea if you want to prove to your workplace that you are taking things seriously.
+This alone won't be enough, however.
+You'll need to come up with a good story as to how you got into the situation in the first place, otherwise there is a possibility the company may terminate you.
+(Not sure how to proceed?
+I've got lots of experience with this and can help - contact me here).

-2. You can file a report with the FBI (Federal Bureau of Investigation) using the IC3 crime reporting center, but the FBI won't call you on the phone or look into your case because there are thousands of people filing reports on a daily basis.
+- You can file a report with the FBI (Federal Bureau of Investigation) using the

+please be advised that the FBI won't call you on the phone or look into your case because there are

+hundreds if not thousands of people filing reports on their website on a

-The only purpose of the IC3 website is to collect your information.
-At the end of the year, the FBI will produce their annual report on Internet crimes so that the public can be aware of which crimes are on the rise.
-You can see what I'm saying if you review the IC3 2021 report here.
+Case and point: the only purpose of the IC3 website is to collect your information.
+At the end of the year, the FBI produces their annual report on Internet crimes so that the public can be aware of which crimes are on the rise.
+Here's proof: have a look at the IC3 2021 report here.

-3. You can also report the sextortion scammer's profile on social media in hopes of getting their account banned.
-This will have zero effect on your problem because the scammers own multiple fake accounts on all social media and will simply come after you using another account (or go after your family and friends).
+- You can also report the sextortion scammer's profile on social media in hopes of getting their account banned.
+Unfortunately, this will have zero effect on your problem because the scammers own multiple fake accounts on all social media and will simply come after you using another account (or go after your family and friends directly).
+I've already witnessed this hundreds of times, so in my opinion, don't even bother with this.
+It's a waste of time.

-Also, shutting down your own social media account won't help because the scammers have already downloaded an offline copy and will use it as leverage against you.
-I've mentioned this and other ideas in depth in my article "Sextortion - What to Do (and What Not to Do)".
+Tip: I also highly advise you do not shut down your social media accounts.
+A lot of scammers will check to see if you've done that, and if they find out that you did, will seek immediate retribution because they think you're running away, which means that they won't get paid.
+(I know all of this based on my experience, which makes me an expert in this topic.
+Want more expert advice?
+Contact me here for a free 15 minute phone call.
+Ask up to 3 questions free.
+Users that opt for my paid support will receive unparalleled support and a plan out of this nightmare that can be executed immediately).

 Here are some additional resources: